OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 <tr><th>Shape<td colspan="2">;Shape=new_shape_name
 </table>

-## The placement.info File
+## The `Placement.info` File

-If you look at the files in your Orchard website, you'll see that most modules and themes have a `placement.info` file at their root.
+If you look at the files in your Orchard website, you'll see that most modules and themes have a `Placement.info` file at their root.
 This is an XML file that specifies the placement of each part of a content item.

 The following example shows an example of a placement file.
-(It's based on the `placement.info` file that comes with `Orchard.Tags`.)
+(It's based on the `Placement.info` file that comes with `Orchard.Tags`.)

     <Placement>
         <Place Parts_Tags_Edit="Content:7"/>